Partnering with Generative AI: Experimental Evaluation of Human-Led and Model-Led Interaction in Human-AI Co-Creation: Discussion

 \subsection{Question-Mode Keeps Perceived Idea Ownership High}

-Our results show that participants interacting with the question-mode perceive significantly higher idea ownership compared to the model-led mode and the vanilla LLM.
+Across both experiments, our results show that participants interacting with the question-mode perceive significantly higher idea ownership compared to the model-led mode and the vanilla LLM.
 In line with prior research, high human involvement in the process can increase the perceived idea ownership of participants \cite{xu_what_2024}.
 This represents a possibility to effectively co-create with LLMs without diminishing users' perceived ownership, by keeping them in the lead of the creative work and providing support from the LLM.
 Thereby, we extend earlier work by showing that not only longer prompts \cite{joshi_writing_2025} or user-initiated ideation \cite{qin_timing_2025} but also question-driven interactions can preserve ownership while benefiting from LLM augmentation.

-Interestingly, participants in the suggestion-mode do not experience higher ownership, despite being less constrained than in the model-led condition.
-This contradicts prior findings \cite{joshi_writing_2025} and may be explained by the lack of deeper elaboration.
-As our analyses show, participants in the suggestion-mode often fail to integrate suggestions with their own ideas, which undermines their sense of contribution.
+Interestingly, participants in the suggestion-mode only experience higher ownership in the second study in the domain of product ideation, but not in the first study using an AUT task, mirroring the pattern observed for idea diversity.

-In the question-mode, participants are thus effectively supported by an LLM, but with still high perceived idea ownership.
+In summary, in the human-led conditions—particularly in the question-mode—participants were effectively supported by the LLM while maintaining high perceived idea ownership.
 Our findings show that, to augment human capabilities with LLMs and mitigate negative effects like reduced idea diversity and idea ownership, it is effective to place the human in the creative lead.
 When designing LLMs as a thought partner, ideas can emerge through the interaction, augmenting human creativity rather than replacing it.